Irminrics/weather-swift/README.md

 ## Overview

-Weather-SwiftUI is an app that is built using SwiftUI!
+Weather-SwiftUI is an app that is built using SwiftUI.
 Check the weather for your favourite countries easily anytime and anywhere.

 ## Installation